Key Performance Indicators

 ||

-- Target: Increase number of unique beneficiaries in Alaska"s three 529 college savings plans offered by the Education Trust of Alaska
+- Target: Increase number of unique beneficiaries in Alaska"s three 529 education savings plans offered by the Education Trust of Alaska

 - Target: Increase assets under management in Education Trust of Alaska`s 529 education savings plan offerings